optimisticside/catalyst/README.md

 </div>

 ## About
 Catalyst is a powerful Discord bot.
-It's built with a very modular structure for mantainability and extendability.
+It's built with a very modular structure for maintainability and extendibility.
 It is published under the `MIT` license, meaning you can do whatever on earth you'd want to.
 You can invite the bot [here](https://discord.com/oauth2/authorize?&client_id=679060088002052118&scope=bot%20applications.commands&permissions=2134207679)

 ## Usage
 From above the hood, Catalyst is used just as any other Discord bot.
 You can give it commands via the chat.
 Each command message should begin with a *prefix*, which is used to distinguish commands from messages.
 The default prefix is `c!`, but this can be changed through the guild configuration.
 Following the prefix should be the command, along with any arguments to be passed to the command.
 For example, if I wanted to run the `ping` command, I would do: